 3. You meet countless different people

 Hostels not only provide affordable accommodation for travelers, but they also provide a common space for these travelers to bond and share stories.

 Working in the social environment of a hostel means you will interact with so many new, interesting people on a daily basis.

-Every traveler passing through has some sort of advice, travel tip, or a crazy story that they can share with you, so do your best to engage with all the different people you cross paths with.
-Even if you travel somewhere alone, you’ll never feel lonely while working in a hostel.
+Every traveler passing through has advice, travel tips, or a crazy story that they can share with you, so do your best to engage with all the different people you cross paths with.
+Even if you travel somewhere alone, you'll never feel lonely while working in a hostel.

-Usually hostels also a handful of volunteers at a time, so you have the chance to become good friends with your fellow workers.
-Also, the full-time staff who run the hostel are usually locals, so spending time with them can help you get in touch with the local culture and lifestyle.
+Usually hostels accept a handful of volunteers at a time, so you have the chance to become good friends with your fellow workers.
+Also, the full-time staff who run the hostel are usually locals, so spending time with them can help you connect with and embrace the local culture and lifestyle.

 The people you meet while working in a hostel have the potential to become lifelong friends, and you will undoubtedly leave your work exchange with connections to people all around the world.

 4. You'll find endless opportunities for adventure